-In order for a start-up to thrive, certain prerequisite skills and resources must be in the picture.
-Most times, it is difficult for just one individual to have all these skills.
+You will agree with me that having a business partner is a true blessing if you find the right person.
+In order for a startup to thrive, certain prerequisite skills and resources must be in the picture.
+Most times, it is difficult for just one individual to have all these skills and resources.
 This is why business partnership is important.
 So, having someone to start a business with you in partnership is a blessing because you get to pool resources (both tangible and intangible) to make the business start faster and grow faster.

 Who the person is does NOT matter at all.
-Ensure you consider the factors I have listed below.
+Ensure you consider the questions I have asked below.

 - How do you compute each party’s percentage ownership of the business?
 What factors will you use to determine that?
 If any of the partners reduce their commitment to the business partnership, will it affect their percentage ownership?

-- When can each party borrow from the business and how much?
+- When can each party borrow from the business?
+How much is the limit?
 What is the mode of paying back?
 What is the pay back tenure?

-- How often would dividends of the business be shared?
+- How often will dividends of the business be shared?
 This should define how often you will share proceeds from the business.

-- When one of the parties provides funds for the business at any point, would it be considered a loan or an investment?
-How will it measured?
+- What about the infusion of funds?
+Businesses can thrive when more funds are introduced.
+But there has to be a procedure for that if it is a partnership.
+If one of the parties provides funds for the business at any point, would it be considered a loan or an investment?
+How will it be measured?